sommarskog/sql-docs/azure-sql/database/scripts/copy-database-to-new-server-powershell.md

   - devx-track-azurepowershell
 ms.devlang: powershell
 ---
-# Use PowerShell to copy a database to a new server
+# Use PowerShell to copy a database to a new logical server
 [!INCLUDE[appliesto-sqldb](../../includes/appliesto-sqldb.md)]

-This Azure PowerShell script example creates a copy of an existing database in Azure SQL Database in a new server.
+This Azure PowerShell script example creates a copy of an existing database in Azure SQL Database in a new logical server.

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]